 This method has been found to be an effective approach for controlling general community noise.
 For example, the use of lawn mowers has been restricted to daytime hours, while amplified music/parties are allowed until late at night.
 Of course the policies allow for further investigation if the noise is excessive even during normally permitted hours.
-This countol method is easy to enforce by administering authorities such as the police or council officers since noise measurements are not required.
-It addition, the complianants have a clean statement of thort rights.
-This approach is also noisy but are generally short-term.
-Lisually and activities are permitted only during daytime, Monday to Saturday, thus providing for a quiet Stunday.
+This control method is easy to enforce by administering authorities such as the policie or council officers since noise measurements are not required.
+In addition, the complainants have a clear statement of their rights.
+This approach is also used for activities such as construction, which are known to be only but are generally short-term.
+Usually such activities are permitted only during daytime, Monday to Saturday, thus providing for a quiet Sunday.